Tyrn/wei/the-insider-en.typ

      In the evening, when Bemish dropped by the hotel, yearning for the food of  his  childhood  and  hoping to  get  something other  than  a  marinated jellyfish or a guinea pig burger, somebody called  him.
-Bemish turned around and  recognized Richard  Giles and  another  Richard - MacFarlein  -  the IC people.
+Bemish turned around and  recognized Richard  Giles and  another  Richard---MacFarlein---the IC people.

      "Drop it," Giles said.